strangeparts/gasmask/README.md

 The filter material is activated charcoal - you can buy this at any pet store.
 Put a layer of cotton batting in the bottom of the canister, then fill with activated charcoal, then put another layer of cotton on top, and screw the canister into the mask.

+You can find a NATO 40mm mount compatible version in the NATO folder.
+Or at least the begginigs of it!

 Pull requests welcome!